dvfrancis/craftr/README.md

 - Attract crafters of all levels to participate, learn something new, and share their positive experiences with others.
 - Give instructors the tools they need to create and manage classes across the event.
 - The organisers of the event will see value from increased numbers of people visiting the website, the positive word-of-mouth generated, and more sign-ups to their mailing list.
-- The home page will encourage visitors to look at the site as a whole, while encouraging people to sign up for one or more of the training sessions shown on the diary page.
+- The home page will encourage visitors to look at the site as a whole, while encouraging people to sign up for one or more of the classes shown on the diary page.

 #### Key User Goals

 - The potential to learn a new craft, or something new about a craft with which they are familiar.
 - Enjoy a positive and useful experience without having to spend any money.
 - Link up with like-minded people through social media, to share their throughts on the event.
-- Allow easy creation and management of training sessions, across the course of the event.
+- Allow easy creation and management of classes, across the course of the event.

 #### User Experience